 Genre: Shmup Developer: Toaplan Publisher: Tengen Players: 1-2 Released: 1994

-In the world of shmups we give major respect to Toaplan for its great vertical shooter of the ’80s/’90s and for starting the manic shooter era that’s still in effect today.
+In the world of shmups, we give major respect to Toaplan for its great vertical shooter of the ’80s/’90s and for starting the manic shooter era that’s still in effect today.
 Batsugun is known in the shmup world as the first manic (or bullet-hell) shmup ever created (it was also Toaplan’s last shmup before it went out of business).
-Now before Batsugun, Toaplan was trying out different ideas in order to get away from the ’80s style shmups of the pass.
+Now before Batsugun, Toaplan was trying out different ideas to get away from the ’80s style shmups of the pass.
 It was aiming for more bullets on screen with a lot of enemies firing all at once.
 It was trying to create harder bullet patterns which were hard to dodge unless you had great reflexes.
 But before Batsugun, there was the prototype of the manic shooter: Grind Stormer/V-5.
 When playing either game we can see the direction where Toaplan was heading with its shooters.
-Lamentably, while Grind Stormer/V-5 was great for the arcades, the Genesis just wasn’t able to handle the sprite heaviness of this Toaplan shmup.
+Lamentably, while Grind Stormer/V-5 was great for the arcades, the Genesis just couldn’t handle the sprite heaviness of this Toaplan shmup.

 On this Genesis cartridge there are two games, with the difference between the two being purely the gameplay.
 V-5 is what the game is known as in Japan, while Grind Stormer is what we westerners received.
 When you play the game on a U.S. Genesis or European Mega Drive, Grind Stormer boots up.
 If you play it on a Japanese unit, V-5 boots up (it doesn’t matter if you’re using the American or Japanese cartridge).
 If you want to change the game just press B when you’re on the main screen, and you’ll be in options (just change the game mode).
 The music, graphics, and enemy placement are all the same in Grind Stormer/V-5 except for gameplay and some bullet patterns.
 Both games are checkpoint shooters, so get ready for a challenge.
 V-5 is hard and it’s for shmup experts while Grind Stormer is for casual Genesis gamers.